jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 are immediately dropped.

-MANY packets dropped when their TTL reaches 1
+NO packets dropped when their TTL would reach 0.